 meeting was a minor meeting that attracted only a few competent flyers.

-involved half of the likely flying machines it is natural that not very
+half of the likely flying machines out of action it's natural that

-The airfield was praised in the reports, but the reporter from
+The airfield was praised in the reports, but the somewhat chauvinistic

-"The Aero" had scathing criticism of the general organization
+reporter from "The Aero" had scathing criticism of the

-("a more haphazard state of affairs never could elsewhere
+general organization ("a more haphazard state of affairs never

-A second meeting was planned already for the second half of August.
+Nevertheless, a second meeting was planned already for the second half